Tootgarook

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Tootgarook has 28 active public transport stops, all of which are bus stops.
-These stops are served by two routes that together facilitate 306 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents located an average of 397 meters from the nearest stop.
-Most residents commute outward due to Tootgarook being primarily residential.
-Cars remain the dominant mode of transportation, used by 97% of residents.
+Tootgarook has 28 active public transport stops, serving a mix of bus routes.
+There are 2 routes in total, offering 306 weekly passenger trips combined.
+Transport accessibility is rated good, with residents typically located 397 meters from the nearest stop.
+Most residents commute outward daily.
+Car remains the dominant mode of transport at 97%.
 On average, there are 1.4 vehicles per dwelling.

-According to the 2021 Census, 21.2% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 43 trips per day across all routes, resulting in approximately 10 weekly trips per individual stop.
+According to the 2021 Census, 21.2% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency averages 43 trips per day across all routes, equating to approximately 10 weekly trips per individual stop.

 Frequently Asked Questions - Transport